Lowering Costs for Families

 The government should stay out of our reproductive decisions.
 A person's individual belief system around reproduction is their personal choice.
 When and how we choose to start a family is not the business of any politician.
 Those decisions are private and personal and should only be between patients and their doctors.
 Any restriction is government overreach and I oppose all legislation that limits reproductive freedom.

-I am passionate about fairness and equality for the LGBTQ+ community.
+I am committed to fairness and equity for Minnesotans.

 As a lawmaker, I was a co-author of the conversion "therapy" ban bill and voted yes on the trans refuge bill.
 I'm proud to work to create a more inclusive and supportive community for LGBTQ+ folks in schools, sports, the workplace, and anywhere else we see discrimination.
 Recent GOP-sponsored bills are an example of extremism meant to exclude and divide.
 These bills do not accurately reflect our Minnesota values.

-I am also committed address systems and policies that discriminate against individuals based on their race, religion, or gender.
+I am also committed to addressing systems and policies that discriminate against individuals based on their race, religion, or gender.
 I support real policy changes that address inequity in our laws.
 I will keep fighting to make sure our community is a place where everyone feels respected, valued, and welcomed.

 Veterans deserve to be treated with dignity.
 We need to use more than words to express our gratitude for their sacrifice and service.
 As a member of the State and Local Governement and Veterans Committee, I will continue to work with veterans and community groups to serve our service members.
 I support measures that would end discriminatory housing policies as well as eliminate barriers to affordable housing for veterans.
 Moreover, the majority of veterans experiencing homelessness in Minnesota have experienced trauma.
 We need to increase state funding for mental health services in our veteran population.